 Through Sikh Family Center's National (free, private, and bilingual) Helpline, sangat members receive services in Punjabi and English including crisis intervention, appropriate referrals, and advocacy that increases the range of options for those most vulnerable.

-Our Helpline has seen as many calls in this first half of 2021 as in the entire 2020 (that was already our busiest year!).
+Calls to our Helpline continue to increase.
 We note this is good news--as hard as the individual situations are, folks are reaching out for support and realize they are not alone!

 Now we seek to boost our Urgent Action Fund to cover expenses for time-sensitive financial support and services we provide to our callers, including: